charlie-baba/user-api/README.md

 ## Prerequisites

 Follow each step to build and deploy the app, or skip to.
     * Basic Java knowledge, including an installed version of the JVM and Maven.
     * Basic Git knowledge, including an installed version of Git.
     * Postgres server installed on your device.

-### How To run User-API?
+### How To run User-API

 Running the app from and IDE like intellij or Eclipse